 Methamphetamine is a drug that has plagued rural and urban areas alike.
 Abuse runs rampant through the Midwest and is common in Hawaii.
 Meth is also regularly found in large cities like San Diego.

 The drug can be manufactured by using an over-the-counter (OTC) cold medication containing a stimulant like pseudoephedrine or ephedrine.
 The Combat Methamphetamine Epidemic Act of 2005 made these OTC medications more difficult to acquire in bulk, and manufacturers and distributors had to get more creative.
-Meth lab incidents did decrease after the law was put in place, the Office of National Drug Control Policy (ONDCP) publishes, but methamphetamine is still illegally manufactured and abused.
+The number of meth labs did decrease after the law was put in place but methamphetamine manufacturing and abuse remains a serious problem.

 The 2016 NSDUH reports that the majority of people who abuse meth today are adults aged 26 and older, as out of the more than 600,000 people who used it in the month prior to the survey, more than 500,000 were at least 26 years old.
 The Monitoring the Future (MTF) survey of 2016 published by the National Institute on Drug Abuse (NIDA) reports that 1.2 percent of high school seniors admit to using meth at least once in their lifetimes while 6.5 percent of adults aged 26 and older reported its abuse in their lifetime.